msecrist-couchbase/smallcb-training-capella/README.md

       --ulimit memlock=100000000:100000000 \
       --name db -p 8091-8096:8091-8096 -p 11210-11211:11210-11211 couchbase

-SECURITY: only allow host to connect (or proxy)?
+SECURITY: perhaps only allow host to connect (or proxy), and listen on 127.0.0.1 instead of 0.0.0.0?

 SECURITY: cpu/memory usage limits?